Situations could arise where you may need to reassign WordPress post authors.

 (Users panel – WordPress)

-(Published posts are normally assigned authorship to the user that created it)!
+(Posts in WordPress are normally assigned authorship to the user that created it)!

-- Assigning multiple posts to another author using the ’Bulk Actions’ function
+- Assign multiple posts to a different author in the Bulk Editor

 Let’s go through each of these methods.

-Method #1 – Same Author, Different Display Name
+Method #1 – Same Author, Different Name

 The reason for this could be because:

-(Posts screen – Post Author)
+(WP Posts screen – Post Author)

-Or maybe this …
+Or perhaps this …

 (Posts – Post Author)